|

 Chronological Events in the History of Marriage and Divorce

 - Anglo-Americans observed that marriage was inviolable.
-They promoted laws and social behaviors due to which divorce was a difficult proposition
+They promoted laws and social behaviors owing to which divorce was a difficult proposition.
+Marriage was considered as a lifetime union that had a religious base

 - New England Puritans were of the opinion that well ordered families led to a well ordered society.
 They regarded marriage as a civil contract that should be entered on the basis of mutual consent

-- The average duration of marriage was only 7 years in the 17th century Chesapeake.
+- TThe average duration of marriage was only 7 years in the 17th century Chesapeake.
 The reason was a high mortality rate

 - The New England weather was very healthy and hence colonial couples could enjoy long marital life